In January 2019, the What Now? blog moved to a self-hosted site and became

 The original What Now? blog was set up by Tahlia Newland in July 2019 after eight students sent a letter to Sogyal Lakar/Rinpoche and the Rigpa sangha outlining his abusive behaviour.
-Initially run by a group of moderators, What Now aimed to educate readers about issues raised by the attestations of abuse in Rigpa through the dissemination of information and informed opinion.
-We also aimed to hold Rigpa and Sogyal Lakar/Rinpoche to account, but in a way that honored the ‘good’ while exposing the ‘bad’.
+Run by a group of moderators, What Now? aimed to educate readers about issues raised by the attestations of abuse in Rigpa through the dissemination of information and informed opinion.
+We also aimed to hold Rigpa and Sogyal Lakar/Rinpoche to account, but in a way that honoured the ‘good’ while exposing the ‘bad’.

 Commenting Guidelines & Moderation

-We do not hold comments for moderation before publication.
-However, the owner has a right to maintain a positive atmosphere and remove comments that don’t abide by the guidelines.
+The site moderators have the right to maintain a positive atmosphere and remove comments that don’t abide by the guidelines.

-Though we prefer not to have to moderate this conversation, individuals who engage in these forms of communication may have their comments removed without discussion – we don’t have time for arguments – and could be blocked from commenting further.
+Individuals who engage in these forms of communication will have their comments removed and could be blocked from commenting further.